Q

 D).
 Duplicating layers in a design.

 C).
-By applying filters to the image.
+By resizing the image.

 What role do blending modes play in compositing images?